zulip/zulip/templates/zerver/help/getting-your-organization-started-with-zulip.md

 ## Invite users and onboard your community

+- If you wish to delete messages before starting onboarding, hover over a message and click on the 'message actions' menu on the far right, then select 'delete message'.
 - Use the “#zulip” stream to share tips on how to use Zulip effectively.
 - If you have an existing chat tool, make sure everyone knows that the